 Three.
 Love lasts three years according to Frédéric Beigbeder.
 Or at least the kind of love that is handed to you on a plate.
 So does the GoreTex of my waterproof jacket.
 The one from three years ago no longer protects me as it used to.
 I’ve been waiting for this moment for almost three years.
-It is a love affair, you know.
-And now as I consider it may come to an end, I guess Beigbeder was right.
+It’s a love affair, you know.
+And now, as I consider it may come to an end, I guess Beigbeder was right.

 For three years, I have been dreaming of it, playing in my head all future scenarios.
-It is much like when you are infatuated with someone.
-It starts with an unanticipated occasion that makes you wish, only to let you down the slope of the abundant transformation that is to come.
-Metamorphosis.
+Much like when you are infatuated with someone, it starts with an unanticipated occasion that makes you wish, only to let you down the slope of the abundant transformation that is to come.
+A metamorphosis.

 I am in my hotel room in Kathmandu.
 The ink soaks into the paper.
 This moment is now tattooed on the skin of my diary and in my memory.
 This is the first day of my first real expedition.
-I am no longer reading about the epic human ventures in the great Himalayas.
+You know, like those I’ve only read about!
+Only now, I am no longer reading about the epic human ventures in the great Himalayas.
 There-there, you see the ink that soaks on those pages?
 I am now writing my own epic.
 The euphoria that flows in my veins takes me back almost three years ago.